 Alternatively, you could leave a letter setting out your reasons for leaving your estate to your chosen beneficiaries.

-Please click here for details of how to contact us to discuss making a Will.
+Contact us to discuss making a Will.